barrysweeney/1-click-startup/README.md

 * * * * *

-With one click, a full IT system is set up for the business which will allow the business owner and employees to interact with familiar software to make sure the work that needs done for their job gets done.
+With one click, a full IT system is set up for the business which will allow the business owner and employees to interact with familiar software to make sure the work that needs to be completed for their job gets done.

 ### How does it do this?